UW-Madison investigating after video shows employee on motorcycle drive through group of protesters

 “I don’t believe that this behavior should be allowed to continue,” Janeway said.

-In a longer version of the video circulating on Facebook, the confrontation appears to start when Yaeger tried to get through an opening between cars that was blocking off access to the Capitol Square.
+In a longer version of the video circulating on Facebook, the confrontation appears to start when Yaeger tried to get through an opening between cars that were blocking access to the Capitol Square.

 In its post, @bipocatwisco said the cars were there to prevent protesters from being run over.
 Janeway said the incident happened as the Friday demonstrations were winding down around 2:30 p.m.

-Yaeger started to argue with protesters, who were standing by the gaps in the cars.
+In the video, Yaeger starts to argue with protesters standing by the gaps in the cars.

 “I can’t fit through there,” Yaeger can be heard saying.